-Imagine yourself being hungry.
+Imagine you’re hungry.

 There’s a new restaurant in town and their roast beef ads are making you want to try them.
 Just thinking about the tenderness of the meat makes your mouth water.
 And even hungrier.